Suyog47/xMatiMother/README.md

-# Getting Started with Create React App
+# xMati Mother

+xMati Mother is a comprehensive React application that demonstrates multi-step registration, subscription management, and admin control features.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts